faraday-techno/relay-pro/docs/README.md

 1. Works only in Chrome (Firefox is coming soon... 👨‍💻)
 2. Designed for Amazon Relay
-3. User should have Amazon Relay account
+3. User should have a Amazon Relay account
 4. User should have a google account

 # How to install